Featured

 copy of a company policy

-In law the objective of a grievance is an opportunity to collate balanced evidence from both sides and to be fair and objective.
+Quite early in the investigation, I sensed something wasn’t right.
+In law, the objective of a grievance is to collate balanced evidence from both sides and to be fair and objective.
 It’s not about proving guilt.
 The purpose of the investigation is to establish whether there has been a breach of any company policies.
+It was clear from the start that this investigation was taking a different direction.
+There was little interest in establishing whether Bart’s allegations were truthful.

 ""

-The following screenshot comes from my appeal.
+The following screenshot is my response.
+It comes from my appeal to the Head of Cabin Crew.

 ""